Available 24/7 | 0800 088 4170

 Fire damage restoration is the process of returning a fire-affected property to its pre-loss condition.
 This includes cleaning smoke and soot residues, removing odours, repairing structural damage, and mitigating secondary damage such as mould growth.
 But how much does fire damage restoration cost in the UK?
 And what factors influence these costs?
 Let’s break it down in this blog article.

-• Explore the fire damage restoration process
+What is fire damage restoration

 Some statistics about fire damage in the UK